Travel to Peru for 1 month: the ultimate travel itinerary

 See the Gocta Waterfall from up close

-The Gocta Waterfall is another highlight in the region.
+The Gocta Waterfall is another highlight in the region and, in our opinion, cannot be missed when traveling to Peru!
 With its height of 771 meters, this waterfall is ranked as the 3rd tallest free-leaping waterfall in the world (after the Angel Falls in Venezuela and the Tugela Falls in South Africa).
 What makes the waterfall unique is its surrounding rain forest environment and tropical jungle feeling.
 This waterfall was kept secret by the locals for centuries until it was discovered in 2002 by a German explorer.
 Ever since then this "new" attraction has grown in popularity among international travelers.

 From Chachapoyas, you can hop on a tour departing daily in the morning (around 8:30 AM).
 The bus will take you to Cocachimba, where you will start hiking a trail through the dramatic Amazon landscapes.
 You can either go on foot or on the back of a horse (for an additional cost).
 After 2-3 hours of hiking, you will arrive at the refreshing waterfalls.
 After returning to the town, a tasty lunch will be waiting for you.
 The tour costs around 70 soles (US$21).